www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

                             * [x] Use union file system view. -> This is not needed yet, because no external configuration is provided via file system API to XSL rendering.
                               Nevertheless, the union file system view is implemented.
+                            * [x] Load default content from default content path of notification.
+                            * [x] Load adjusted content from adjusted content path.
-                    * [ ] Provide mechanism to define default global privacy policy notification.
+                    * [x] Provide mechanism to define default global privacy policy notification. -> Not needed right now.
-                    * [ ] Provide mechanism to customize privacy policy notification for a page.
+                    * [x] Provide mechanism to customize privacy policy notification for a page. -> Not needed right now.
-                    * [ ] Use `<content-of>net/splitcells/website/server/legal/privacy-policy/upload-for-processing-notification</content-of>` in editor.
+                    * [x] Use `<content-of>net/splitcells/website/server/legal/privacy-policy/upload-for-processing-notification</content-of>` in editor.
             * [x] Add Impressum.
         * [ ] Error is not shown when empty form is submitted.
         * [x] Fix build error.